 I decided to prepare for job interviews and continue in tech with improved salary.
 Nikhil was kind enough to refer me to his organization but the interview did not go well.
 Sitting in the cafeteria, sipping cold coffee at 12:30 pm on 11-May-2018, Nikhil told me to either suck it up and join IIMK or continue preparation one more time.I thanked him for his time, came home and cried non-stop for many hours.

 During this time, seniors from a lot of B-schools called me and told me to join IIMK.
 A senior from FMS (whom I love and respect too much) even compared so many scenarios to me, and IIMK really made sense.
 But then I told him, there is logic and then there is 'zid'.
-He said ATB and told me to think wisely.
-Every wise soul in this world told me that I am not from IIT, my acads suck and CAT now a days is a shot in the dark.
-But, I guess, between love and common sense, it is love which often takes the priority.
+He said ATB and told me to think wisely and disconnected the phone call.
+Every wise soul in the world told me that I am not from IIT, my acads suck and CAT now a days is a shot in the dark.
+But, I guess, between love and common sense, it is love which often takes the from seat.

 TIME Dehradun Director,my teacher from long back told me that I am in IIM C's hangover and I should move on: the earlier, the better.